karimPortfolio/todo-app-mobile-/README.md

 - **React Native**: The application is built using the React Native framework, allowing for cross-platform compatibility.

+- **Expo**: Expo is used to enhance the React Native development experience by providing a set of tools and services for building React Native apps more efficiently.

-- **Redux**: Redux is used for state management, ensuring a centralized and predictable state for the application.
+- **ContextAPI**: Context is used for state management, ensuring a centralized and predictable state for the application.

 - **Node.js**: The backend server is built using Node.js to handle authentication, task management, and database interactions.

 - **Express.js**: Express is used as the web application framework for the Node.js server.

-- **MongoDB**: MongoDB is employed as the database to store user information and task data.
+- **MySQL**: MySQL is employed as the database to store user information and task data.

+-  **Prisma**: Prisma is used as an ORM (Object-Relational Mapping) tool to simplify database interactions and improve the efficiency of database queries.

 - **JWT (JSON Web Tokens)**: JWT tokens are utilized for secure user authentication.